thumbmarkjs/thumbmarkjs/README.md

 npm run build
 ```

-## Still under construction

-Because the library is still under construction, changes might happen to it.
-I might need to add an `init()` function at some point.
-The components of the fingerprint might change.
-Obviously trying to keep this as simple as possible to take into use and avoid any
-unnecessary changes.
-But if you're planning to use this live, better to freeze to a specific version with CDN or host the file yourself.

-## Please help! ♥
+## How you can help

-Simply going to the page above (which logs your visit) helps a lot.
-It's all anonymous and only used to develop this library.
+Simply going to the [Show and log my fingerprint](https://www.thumbmarkjs.com/)-page helps a lot.
+The logging is all anonymous and only used to develop this library.
 Let me know if you run into any errors by opening an issue.
 The discussion section is also open.

 Test cases you can try:
 - Check your fingerprint, then refresh the page with Ctrl + R